pololu/p-load/BUILDING.md

 ## Building from source on Windows with MSYS2

-The recommended way to install this software on Windows is to download our pre-built installer.
-However, you can build it from source using [MSYS2](http://msys2.github.io/).
+Another way to build this software for Windows is to use [MSYS2](http://msys2.github.io/).
+Note that if you use this method, the executables you build will depend on DLLs from the MSYS2 environment.

 If you have not done so already, follow the instructions on the MSYS2 website to download, install, and update your MSYS2 environment.
 In particular, be sure to update your installed packages.

-Next, start a shell by selecting "MinGW-w64 Win32 Shell" from your Start menu or running `mingw32_shell.bat`.
-This is the right shell to use for building 32-bit Windows software.
-The resulting software should work on both 32-bit (i686) Windows and 64-bit (x86_64) Windows.
+Next, start a shell by selecting "MinGW-w64 Win32 Shell" from your Start menu or by running `mingw32.exe`.
+This is the right environment to use if you want to build 32-bit software that works on 32-bit or 64-bit Windows.
+(If you want to build 64-bit software that only works on 64-bit versions of Windows, select "MinGW-w64 Win64 Shell" or `mingw64.exe`.)

 Run this command to install the required development tools:

-    pacman -S base-devel tar mingw-w64-i686-{toolchain,cmake}
+    pacman -S base-devel git $MINGW_PACKAGE_PREFIX-{toolchain,cmake}

 If pacman prompts you to enter a selection of packages to install, just press enter to install all of the packages.